 Karmen, Denise and Lisa's Style of the Precision Club System

-This site is a reference for Karmen Armoudjian, Denise Wreede and Lisa Walker, who use a form of Precision as the cornerstone of their bridge bidding. they have several modifications, as do most modern Precision systems.
+This site is a reference for Karmen Armoudjian, Denise Wreede and Lisa Walker, who use a form of Extended Precision. as the cornerstone of their bridge bidding. they have several modifications, as do most modern Precision systems.
 You are welcome to read about their agreements.
-Some of them may appear a bit strange to you, but blame them on their mentor, Roy Wilson, who doesn't know everything about bridge, but thinks he does.
-Even so, his ideas are fun to play if one can remember them.
+Some of them may appear a bit strange to you, but blame them on their mentor, Roy Wilson, who doesn't know everything about bridge, but even so, his ideas are fun to play if one can remember them.

 This is an explanation of a modern and effective bidding system based on many of the Precision bidding agreements.